fernandoaestrella/portfolio/index.md

 <img src="images/schedulerB.jpg?raw=true"/>

-I am coding the back end in Node.js to bring it all together and deliver.
+I am coding the back end in Node.js to interface with the database, bring it all together and deliver.

 ---